 I mean, this is called a very contentious issue, Israel-Palestine, which is kind of surprising.
 It’s a contentious issue only in the United States, and even not among the American population.
-It’s a contentious issue because the US government and the Israeli government are blocking a very broad international consensus, which has almost universal support, even the majority of Americans, and which has been on the table for about thirty years, blocked by the US and Israel.
+It’s a contentious issue because the U.S. government and the Israeli government are blocking a very broad international consensus, which has almost universal support, even the majority of Americans, and which has been on the table for about 30 years, blocked by the U.S. and Israel.

 Everyone knows who’s involved in this, what the general framework for a settlement is.
-It was put on the — it was brought to the Security Council in 1976, by the Arab States — Jordan, Syria and Egypt, the so-called confrontation states and the other Arab states.
-They proposed a two-state settlement on the internationally recognized border, a settlement which included the wording of UN-242, the first major resolution, recognition of the right of each state in the region to exist in peace and security within secure and recognized boundaries.
+It was put on the—it was brought to the Security Council in 1976, by the Arab states—Jordan, Syria and Egypt, the so-called confrontation states and the other Arab states.
+They proposed a two-state settlement on the internationally recognized border, a settlement which included the wording of U.N.
+242, the major resolution, recognition of the right of each state in the region to exist in peace and security within secure and recognized boundaries.
 That would include Israel and a Palestinian state.
 It was vetoed by the United States, and a similar resolution vetoed in 1980.
-I won’t run through the whole history, but throughout this whole history, with temporary and rare exceptions — there’s a couple here and there — the US has simply blocked the settlement, still does, and Israel rejects it.
+I won’t run through the history, but throughout this whole history, with temporary and rare exceptions—there’s a couple here and there—the U.S. has simply blocked the settlement, still does, and Israel rejects it.